 Do not store your pump in the garage or garden shed if it is not heated.
 If stored in an unheated area then damp and corrosion can occur which will do just as much damage to your pump as frost.

 When you are ready to reinstall your pump in the spring give the pump a quick flush with some warm lightly soapy water and a good rinse to remove all residue.
 This will ensure your equipment will continue to function correctly.

-Ensure all stop valves are in the closed position and no water can escape the pool or flood your pump room.
-On some filter systems there will be a bottom drain that can be opened allowing water to be drained from the filter.
-If not water must be drained by syphoning directly from the filter itself.
+As with pump winterisation, it is necessary to protect your filter equipment from the cold.
+If your filter is not the smaller moveable garden type, you will need to drain what water you can from the system.
+To do this ensure all stop valves are in the closed position, and no water can escape the pool or flood your pump room.
+On some filter systems, there will be a bottom drain that can be opened, allowing water to be drained from the filter.
+If not water must be removed by syphoning directly from the filter itself.

 Home | Got a Question ?